Nickklein13/CMDadmin-andcommands/README.md

 <p>
 3.)
-Now we will go re-open command prompt similar to how we did in step 1,  left click it, and if done correctly it'll ask if you want to give it permissions with a pop-up window.
-Say yes, and now you're in CMD with admin privleges.
+Now we will go re-open the command prompt similar to how we did in step 1,  left click it, and if done correctly it'll ask if you want to give it permissions with a pop-up window.
+Say yes, and now you're in CMD with admin privileges.

 You can also check the actual title of the window where it'll state it's administrator.